gadicc/node-hosts-so-easy/README.md

   Remove all references of `host`, regardless of which IP it resolves to.

-* `hosts.postWrite([callback])`
+* `hosts.updateFinish([callback])`

+  If a callback is given, it's called at the end of the update sequence (see events, below).
+If an error occurred, it's provided as the first argument.

-  ּFires the callback after a successful write.
-If no callback given, returns a `Promise`.
+  If no callback is given, a `Promise` is returned.
+It resolves after a successful write, or rejects on failure.

 ### Events

-* `updateStart` - fires at the beginning of update.
+* `updateStart` - fires at the beginning of update sequence.
 Hosts file will be stat'd, read and rewritten.

-* `writeSuccess` - fires after a successful write.
+* `updateFinish` - fires at the end of the above sequence.
+On failure, the error will be provided as the first argument (file not found, permission denied, etc).

 ## Sample output (formatting preserved)